Haven’t we always been told – “Old is gold”?

 More companies have started investing in the digital transformation of their legacy systems and applications.

-If you are planning to invest in the digital transformation, remember that your invested funds’ efficiency will rely heavily on the approach you choose to follow.
+If you are planning to invest in digital transformation, remember that your invested funds’ efficiency will rely heavily on the approach you choose to follow.

 Here are some approaches that you can follow.